-Unique ID Mitigation Measures Road Construction 1 Limit vehicle speed on site to a maximum of 50 km/hr.
-Minimize uppered read distances for vehicle travel where possible.
-(RC-001) Minimize unpaved road distances for vehicle travel where possible.
+Unique ID Mitigation Measures Road Construction 1 (RC-001) Limit vehicle speed on site to a maximum of 50 km/hr.
+Minimize unpaved road distances for vehicle travel where possible.
 Watering or application of calcium chloride a to suppress resuspension of particulates on dry and/or high activity days.
 Minimize material drop heights where possible.
 Road surfaces will be constructed of coarse aggregate with low silt content where additional road surfacing material is required.
-Borrow Pit 1 Minimize pit area as much as possible.
-(BP-001) Apply water when temperatures are above freezing and there are very dry conditions (less than 0.25 mm/day of precipitation in the previous week).
+Borrow Pit 1 (BP-001) Minimize pit area as much as possible.
+Apply water when temperatures are above freezing and there are very dry conditions (less than 0.25 mm/day of precipitation in the previous week).
 Employees involved in material handling or management will receive training by a qualified person on the importance of minimizing material drop height (from excavator to truck, conveyor to stockpile, etc.) to reduce fugitive dust.
 Develop new borrow areas only when and as required (to be determined by the Construction Manager).
-Once suitable materials have been salvaged, place topsoil on disturbed areas and seed using a native seed mix to re-establish vegetative cover as soon as reasonably possible.
+Once suitable materials have been salvaged, place topsoil on disturbed e once suitable materials have been suivaged, place topson on distabled areas and seed using a native seed mix to re-establish vegetative cover as soon as reasonably possible.
 When unloading material, piles should form low piles that extend horizontally Minimize drop height from loaders and excavators (shovels) to the truck.
-Screening Area 1 Minimize material drop heights where possible.
-(SC-001) Equip the screener circuits with onboard water dosing during times of the year above freezing temperatures or other dust suppression measures (e.g., reagents) systems.
+Screening Area 1 (SC-001) Minimize material drop heights where possible.
+Equip the screener circuits with onboard water dosing during times of the year above freezing temperatures or other dust suppression measures (e.g. reagents) systems.
 Apply water when temperatures are above freezing and there are very dry conditions (less than 0.25 mm/day of precipitation in the previous week).
 Check cover for tears, holes, and cracks on a monthly basis.
-Repair as soon as possible.
-Clearing Area 1 Minimize clearing area as much as possible.
-(CL-001) Limit vehicle speed on site to a maximum of 50 km/hr.
+Repair as soor as possible.
+Clearing Area 1 (CL-001) Minimize clearing area as much as possible.
+Limit vehicle speed on site to a maximum of 50 km/hr.
 Minimize material drop heights where possible.
 Transmission Line Construction 1 (TL001) Minimize material drop heights where possible.
 Industrial Burning Area (IB-001) Refer to TL WMP for combustion schedule and mitigation requirements.